openvinotoolkit/openvino/docs/IE_DG/Int8Inference.md

 ## Low-Precision 8-bit Integer Inference Workflow

-8-bit computation (referred to as `int8`) offers better performance compared to the results of inference in higher precision (for example, `fp32`), because they allow loading more data into a single processor instruction.
+8-bit computation (referred to as `int8`) offers better performance compared to the results of inference in higher precision (for example, `fp32`), because it allows loading more data into a single processor instruction.
 Usually the cost for significant boost is reduced accuracy.
-However, it has been proven that the drop in accuracy can be negligible and depends on task requirements, so that the application engineer configure the maximum accuracy drop that is acceptable.
+However, it has been proved that the drop in accuracy can be negligible and depends on task requirements, so that the application engineer configures the maximum accuracy drop that is acceptable.

 For 8-bit integer computations, a model must be quantized.
 Quantized models can be downloaded from [Overview of OpenVINO™ Toolkit Intel's Pre-Trained Models](@ref omz_models_group_intel).
 If the model is not quantized, you can use the [Post-Training Optimization Tool](@ref pot_README) to quantize the model.
 The quantization process adds [FakeQuantize](../ops/quantization/FakeQuantize_1.md) layers on activations and weights for most layers.
 Read more about mathematical computations in the [Uniform Quantization with Fine-Tuning](https://github.com/openvinotoolkit/nncf/blob/develop/docs/compression_algorithms/Quantization.md).